RESTyard/HypermediaUI/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## 💚 Many thanks to our dear Sponsors
+## 💚 Many thanks to our dear sponsors

 <div style="display: flex; justify-content: space-around; align-items: flex-start;">
   <div style="margin-right: 10px;">